GuidesMilestone Agreements

 2. Toggle Use milestones in the creation form

-3. Add milestones — each one needs a title and USDC amount
+3. Add milestones — each one needs a title and amount

 4. The total of all milestones equals the total escrow amount